docyes/backbonebase/README.md

 # BackboneBase
 *"All your base are belong to us"*
-A framework-agnostic complimentary set of Backbone.View and Backbone.Model extensions providing flexible convenience idioms and utilities.
+A framework-agnostic complimentary set of Backbone.View, Backbone.Model and Backbone.View extensions providing flexible convenience idioms and utilities.

 ## BackboneBase.View
 An extenstion of Backbone.View.
 Features for templating (compiling, caching, etc.), introspection, hieararchical views and consistent class name derivation.